LTU-PHY5001/environment/README.md

 This repository contains scripts that can be used to configure a development environment on Windows 10 for workshop activities on in MQIT subjects.

+The development environment is based on Azure Quantum Development kit with Python and Jupyter.
+Visual Studio Code will be used to write, debug and execute code in Q# and Python.

 For our purposes it is convenient to use a 'portable' instance of VS Code that is independent of most of the software pre-installed on the LTU laboratory computers.
-The required VS-Code extensions will be installed, a python virtual environment created together with a kernel created for use with Jupyter notebooks.
+The required VS-Code extensions will be installed, a python virtual environment created together with Python and Q# kernels created for use with Jupyter notebooks.

  This same approach  should work on the on the LTU Virtual Desktop [VDI](https://www.latrobe.edu.au/students/support/it/teaching/myapps) or your own Windows 10/11 device.
 Administrator privileges are not required and the configuration should not affect existing installations of VS Code, python, etc.